mpi-forum/mpi-forum.github.io/meetings/2026/03/logistics.md

 * [DoubleTree by Hilton New York Times Square South](https://www.hilton.com/en/hotels/nycsodt-doubletree-new-york-times-square-south/)
 * [EVEN Hotel New York - Times Square South by IHG](https://www.ihg.com/evenhotels/hotels/us/en/new-york/nyctt/hoteldetail)

+### Travel

+Newark, NJ is the simplest airport to get to and from the meeting site.
+You can use the airport train system to get to the New Jersey rail system which will drop you off directly across the street from the office (Penn Station New York, not New Jersey).
+Other NYC area airports will also work, but local travel may be more complex.

 ### Remote Participation

 The meeting times will be during business hours in the local time zone (Central